The homology of $\mathrm{tmf}$: The language of stacks

 where $\omega$ is the line bundle on $\mell$ obtained by pulling back $\omega$ on $M_{FG}$.

-The work of Goerss, Hopkins, Miller, and Lurie shows that, when we restrict to \emph{\'etale} affines over $\mell$, $E$ actually can be taken to be an $E_\infty$-ring spectrum, and that the above construction is (or rather, can be made to be) functorial: it defines a sheaf $\otop$ of $E_\infty$-ring spectra on the \'etale site of $\mell$.
+The work of Goerss, Hopkins, Miller, and Lurie shows that, when we restrict to \emph{\'etale} affines over $\mell$, $E$ actually can be taken to be an $E_\infty$-ring spectrum, and that the above construction is can be made to be functorial: it defines a sheaf $\otop$ of $E_\infty$-ring spectra on the \'etale site of $\mell$.
+We refer to